RedhawkSDR/transceiver-api/fei_3.0/README.md

 A catastrophic hardware failure has been detected.
 The hardware can no longer function and the device is no longer transmitting irrespective of the state of the ignore_error flag.

+## Conflicting transmit stream scenarios

+The following sections describe several scenarios where the timestamp and priority between different streams conflicts and the corresponding behavior.

 ### Transmission with Multiple Priorities and Not Ignore Errors